frebbs/Airport_Challenge_JS/README.md

 I want to instruct a plane to take off from an airport and confirm that it is no longer in the airport
 ```

+For this user story, I have created the initial test